-The use of devices as part of the car buying journey has dramatically increased over the last few years as consumers’ spend time online researching which car is best for them.
-Indeed it is now integral to the whole purchasing process and few can even imagine looking for a car without first typing their specific criteria into a search engine.
+The use of devices as part of the car buying journey has dramatically increased over the last few years.
+Consumers’ are spending more time online researching which car is best for them.
+Indeed, it is now integral to the whole purchasing process and few can even imagine looking for a car without first typing their specific criteria into a search engine.

 Plan ahead to make the most of your test drive